 - that lead to new or improved products or new or improved processes, or new or improved management and organisation systems.

-Please see your application form for full information on eligible expenditure.
+Please see your brochure for full information on eligible and ineligible expenditure.

 - Up to 15% for primary processing and ancillary items